-Only two participants failed to respond to a single trial of the Shopping List task (one during the second testing session, and one during the third), and no participant failed to respond to any trials in the Squares task.
-The accuracy of participants' responses was very high in both versions of the Shopping List task, and did not differ across testing sessions (Table 1).
+Only two participants failed to respond to a single trial of the Shopping List task (one during the second testing session and one during the third), and no participant failed to respond to any trials in the Squares task.
+The accuracy of participants' responses was very high in both versions of the Shopping List task and did not differ across testing sessions (Table 1).

 The results of the correlation analyses between performance on all of the NANA and standard cognitive tasks and participant age are shown in Table 2.
 They show that performance on each of the NANA tasks correlated significantly with almost all of the standard tasks of cognitive function.
 Of the NANA tasks, the random version of the Shopping List task showed the strongest pattern of correlation with the standard cognitive function tasks.
 As expected, performance on this task was particularly well correlated with performance on the Symbol Digit task, indicating high levels of similarity in the cognitive operations involved.
 Correlations between the NANA tasks and the NART measure of prior cognitive ability were generally lower than with the measures of current cognitive function, indicating that the NANA tasks were better measures of current, rather than prior, cognitive ability.
 As with most of the standard cognitive tasks, all of the NANA tasks also correlated with age, showing their sensitivity to age-related change.

 The results of the reliability analyses are shown in Table 3.
 They show that cross-session correlations in performance were significant for all of the NANA and standard cognitive tasks.
-The strength of the correlation co-efficients for the NANA tasks were similar in magnitude to those of the speeded reaction time task, indicating comparable levels of reliability.
+The strength of the correlation coefficients for the NANA tasks were similar in magnitude to those of the speeded reaction time task, indicating comparable levels of reliability.

 Some of the NANA tasks and standard cognitive tasks also showed evidence of significant improvements in performance across the sessions.
-Pairwise Wilcoxon Signed Ranks tests (one-tailed, uncorrected for multiple comparisons) showed that, for the ascending version of the Shopping List task and the Squares task, there were significant improvements in performance between session two and three (Z = 3.18, p = .001; Z = 3.20, p < .001, respectively), but not between sessions one and two (Z = 1.21, p = .12; Z = 0.14, p = .45, respectively).
-For the Stroop task, significant reductions in interference were seen between session one and two (Z = 2.03, p = .02), but not between sessions two and three (Z = 1.43, p = .08).
-For the Symbol Digit task, significant improvements were seen between sessions one and two (Z = 3.67, p < .001) and between sessions two and three (Z = 3.25, p < .001).
-There were no significant changes in performance across sessions for the random version of the Shopping List task (table 3)
+Pairwise Wilcoxon signed rank tests (one-tailed, uncorrected for multiple comparisons) showed that, for the ascending version of the Shopping List task and the Squares task, there were significant improvements in performance between sessions 2 and 3 (Z=3.18, p=0.001; Z=3.20, p<0.001, respectively), but not between sessions 1 and 2 (Z=1.21, p=0.12; Z=0.14, p=0.45, respectively).
+For the Stroop task, significant reductions in interference were seen between sessions 1 and 2 (Z=2.03, p=0.02), but not between sessions 2 and 3 (Z=1.43, p=0.08).
+For the Symbol Digit task, significant improvements were seen between sessions 1 and 2 (Z=3.67, p<0.001) and between sessions 2 and 3 (Z=3.25, p<0.001).
+There were no significant changes in performance across sessions for the random version of the Shopping List task (Table 3).